Automorphisms of Hopf manifolds: Linear algebra

 \section{Linear algebra}

-In this section we prove several statements about commuting matrices.
+In this section we prove several elementary statements about commuting matrices.

-Let us remind the reader of the definition of root subspace:
+Let us remind the reader the definition of a root subspace:

 \begin{definition} Suppose $V$ is a vector space, $K$ is a linear operator on $V$, and $\lambda$ is an eigenvalue of $K$.
-Then the space is called a root subspace of $K$ corresponding to an eigenvalue $\lambda$. \end{definition}
+Then the space is called the root subspace of $K$ corresponding to the eigenvalue $\lambda$. \end{definition}

 \begin{statement} Let $K \in \GLn$ be a matrix.
 Suppose $A \in \GLn$ commutes with $K$.
 Then the root subspaces of $K$ are $A$-invariant. \end{statement}

 \begin{proof} Let $\lambda_1, \ldots, \lambda_k$ be the eigenvalues of $K$.
 Denote by $K_i$ the root subspace of $K$ that corresponds to an eigenvalue $\lambda_i$.
 By the definition Let us prove that $\ker(K-\lambda_i)^j$ is $A$-invariant for all $j$.
 Let $v$ be a vector in $\ker(K-\lambda_i)^j$.
 Then $(K-\lambda_i)^j(v) = 0$ and therefore Consequently, $A(v)$ belongs to $\ker(K-\lambda_i)^j$, so $\ker(K-\lambda_i)^j$ is $A$-invariant, and so the root subspaces of $K$ are also $A$-invariant. \end{proof}